MRCIEU/mr-kg/docs/ENV.md

     - optional overrides for Vite variables when running `npm run dev`
   - processing/.env.local or shell exports
     - store ACCOUNT_CODE here for HPC jobs
-- Ensure .gitignore excludes any *.env.local and environment files with secrets.
-- For production, supply secrets via the deployment environment or a secret manager.
-Do not bake secrets into images.